Final steel beam set in place for new Clippers arena

 The final steel beam was laid atop the Intuit Dome, the future home of the Los Angeles Clippers, on Tuesday.

-The new arena is located at the intersection of Century Blvd. and Prairie Avenue in Inglewood.
+The new arena is located at the intersection of Century Boulevard and Prairie Avenue in Inglewood.

 Players, coaches, team staff and construction workers all signed the last steel beam, which was hoisted into the yet-to-be-completed rafters to the delight of team owner Steve Ballmer, who is particularly excited about one aspect of the new arena.